Cameron: IS militants are plotting 'terrible' UK attacks

 Britain’s international terror threat is currently set at “severe,” its second highest level, and a rung which means an attack is “highly likely.”
 Police say they have launched one of their largest counter-terrorism operations in a decade after the murders in Tunisia.

-Writing in The Daily Telegraph newspaper, Cameron signaled he wanted authorities to take a tougher line against Muslim extremists in Britain to do more to challenge what he said were their unacceptable views.
+Writing in The Daily Telegraph newspaper, Cameron signalled he wanted authorities to take a tougher line against Muslim extremists in Britain to do more to challenge what he said were their unacceptable views.

 “We must be more intolerant of intolerance – rejecting anyone whose views condone the Islamist extremist narrative,” Cameron wrote.